awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.RemovalPolicy
-- *Default:* RETAIN The resources will not be deleted.
+- *Default:* The resources are not deleted (`RemovalPolicy.RETAIN`).

-The policy to apply when the bucket is removed from this stack.
+The removal policy when deleting the CDK resource.

+If DESTROY is selected, context value `@data-solutions-framework-on-aws/removeDataOnDestroy` needs to be set to true.
+Otherwise, the removalPolicy is reverted to RETAIN.

 ---

 ### EmrVirtualClusterProps <a name="EmrVirtualClusterProps" id="aws-dsf.processing.EmrVirtualClusterProps"></a>

-The properties for the EmrVirtualCluster Construct class.
+The properties for the `EmrVirtualCluster` Construct class.

 #### Initializer <a name="Initializer" id="aws-dsf.processing.EmrVirtualClusterProps.Initializer"></a>